Leon Mandrake: Nightclubs

 In the 1940s, movies became so popular that many theater performers turned to the nightclubs.
 The transition was a challenge for most stage magicians as they were accustomed to being in theaters with audiences seated directly in front of the stage and the appropriate stage lighting.
 In nightclubs, audiences were often sitting on three sides of the performers with less than ideal lighting situations.
 Also, there was the distraction of alcohol being served and occasional rowdy audience members.
 Mandrake the Magician was among the very few who were able to make the transition.
 With his original ideas and devotion to his craft, Mandrake invented new magic acts and innovative ways to perform illusions for nightclubs.
 Among these performances was his famous "Spook in a Bottle" (aka the Dancing Handkerchief) act.

 Publicity stunts

-Mandrake kept his persona fresh with crowd-pleasing publicity stunts.
-He was known for driving a car while blindfolded, hypnotizing people to fall asleep in department store windows, making great escapes from boxes and doing mind reading on city streets.
+Mandrake kept his image fresh with crowd-pleasing publicity stunts.
+He was known for driving a car while blindfolded, hypnotizing people to fall asleep in department store windows, making escapes from boxes and doing mind reading on city streets.
 This kept him and the show on the road.